 The highlight of Majuli was our visit to the shop of master mask-makers and performers, who demonstrated their creative skills for us and performed a version of the Ramayana, an ancient Sanskrit epic which follows Prince Rama's quest to rescue his beloved wife Sita from the clutches of Ravana with the help of an army of monkeys.
 It was incredible, and I have photographs and video clips in the show to let you see this special cultural gem.

 In addition to being a photographer, I am a collector of costumes from cultures we encounter on our trips.
-On Majuli Island the artisans created made-to-order costumes for me of the spectacular demon Ravana and the hero Hanuman (King of the Monkey Army), and later at an important Naga head hunter ceremony I was privileged to be allowed to obtain a Naga Warrior costume.
+On Majuli Island the artisians created made-to-order costumes for me of the spectacular demon Ravana and the hero Hanuman (King of the Monkey Army), and later on at an important Naga headhunter ceremony I was privileged to be allowed to obtain a Naga Warrior costume.

 We stopped along the highway to visit a tea plantation, spending time walking with the women who gather the valuable leaves into baskets, working as a team in the fields, wearing colorful large hats to protect them from sun and rain.